tiffaniechia/journey-of-a-thousand-miles/README.md

 Which is why I've broken 'the course' down into bi-weekly learning subjects, starting from the foundation and then working our way up.
 The first couple of weeks will be very arduous syntax type stuff - stick to it, trust the process.
 It will feel like hitting a wall, but once you scale the wall the rest will be a smoother climb.
 The proceeding weeks will be project-based learning, where we will be building actual applications with each focusing on a main learning area.
 Yes!
 You'll be building real stuff with the building blocks you've learnt!
 There is nothing like practice to learn faster :)

 Part of learning is receiving good feedback, with that in mind I will be reviewing your code (& get fellow senior techies to help) and nudge you into the right direction.
+(Caveat: This is currently available to the people I've started sending 'the course' to, I'm figuring out a way to scale this.)

 The entire thing will be mostly Javascript focused.
 Javascript can be used for both front-end and back-end development, making it a very good language to be proficient in.
 There is also a saying in the world of programming, which is known as the Atwood's Law - any application that can be written a Javascript, will eventually be written in Javascript.
 So yeah, pretty good skill to have ;)